Hitendra1632/outlook_calendar/README.md

 ## Code of Conduct

 Everyone interacting in the OutlookCalendar project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Hitendra1632/outlook_calendar/blob/master/CODE_OF_CONDUCT.md).

+## Bug fixes
+Remove issue of double creation of event.